-Tracey Lynch enters her second season as an assistant coach under Janelle Breneman for the 2016-17 season.
+Tracey Lynch is in her third year at UNCG as an assistant coach under Janelle Breneman for the 2018 season.
 Lynch works closely with the teams pitchers and catchers.

-Under Lynch’s guidance last season, UNCG finished with a collective 3.64 earned run average.
-That average placed the team third in the league, and 135th in the nation.
-Its marked UNCG’s lowest team ERA in three seasons.
-The Spartans had two pitchers earn postseason awards, Junior Alicia Bazonski earned All-Southern Conference Second Team honors, and Stephanie Bryden earned a spot on the SoCon’s All-Freshman team, and was named the league’s Freshman of the Year.
+Under Lynch's guidance in 2016, UNCG finished with a collective 3.64 earned run average.
+That average placed the team third in the league.
+It marked UNCG's lowest team ERA in three seasons.
+The Spartans had two pitchers earn postseason awards, Junior Alicia Bazonski earned All-Southern Conference Second Team honors, and Stephanie Bryden earned a spot on the SoCon's All-Freshman team, and was named the league's Freshman of the Year.

-Lynch brings five years of collegiate coaching experience to UNCG, including the last two years at Stony Brook helping the Seawolves claim back-to-back America East Conference regular season championships.
+Prior to coming to UNCG, Lynch spent two years at Stony Brook, helping the Seawolves claim back-to-back America East Conference regular season championships.

 Lynch was responsible for the pitchers and catchers at Stony Brook, helping the Seawolves post 64 wins over the past two years.
 Under her guidance, Allison Cukrov was named the America East Pitcher of the Year and named to the NFCA All-Region First Team after posting a 23-9 record with a 2.10 ERA in 2015.
 During her time at Stony Brook, the Seawolves posted a 29-3 record in league play and were 29-7 at home during her tenure.

-She is familiar with the SoCon, as prior to coaching at Stony Brook Lynch worked with the College of Charleston when the Cougars were members of the SoCon.
-While at the College of Charleston, Lynch worked with all hitters, infielders and pitchers.
+She is familiar with the SoCon, having worked as an assistant coach with the College of Charleston when the Cougars were members of the SoCon.
+While at Charleston, Lynch worked with all hitters, infielders and pitchers.
 Under Lynch's guidance, the pitching staff posted a 2.61 team ERA and a .239 opponent batting average, while helping the Cougars to 37 wins and a second-place finish in the Southern Conference regular season standings.